carlcarter/SalesforceWealthCustomisations/README.md

 Apply the WealthAdvisorsGrid permission set to the appropriate users

-### 3. Update Org Wide sharing for external users to the Wealth Advisors object - this is likely to be set to private, ideally needs to be Public Read Only.
+### 3. Update Org Wide sharing for object

+Grant external users Public ReadOnly access to the Wealth Advisors object - this is set to private as default.

 ### 4. Import the sample data set if needed as below